-The Kansas CASA Association is a network of 23 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms.
-The Kansas CASA Association (KCA) was incorporated in 1991 to promote and support the development, growth and continuation of local CASA programs to increase the number of trained volunteers to advocate for abused and neglected children in the Kansas court system.
-Kansas CASA has two full-time staff providing an array of services to local programs.
+The Kansas CASA Association (KCA) is a network of 23 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms.
+The KCA was incorporated in 1991 to enhance the success of local CASA programs so that victims of child abuse and neglect in the court system have volunteer advocates focused on their best interest.
+KCA has two full-time staff providing an array of services to local programs.

 Growth of the Association has benefited local programs through such services as:

 We offer technical assistance to help programs serve more children more effectively and provide guidance and tools to assist with quality program management.

 Staff updates and manages a statewide website that provides valuable information about CASA and its programs.

 Volunteer Recruitment and Awareness: